An old mine road to the summit of Cerro Aucanquilcha

 Aucanquilcha is a massive stratovolcano at an elevation of 6,176m (20,262ft) above the sea level, located in Antofagasta Region of northern Chile.
 An old mine road used to run to the top, but now much of it above 5,500m has been wiped out by landslides.
-For several years, it was the highest driveable road in the world.

-B | Aucanquilcha is a massive stratovolcano at an elevation of 6,176m (20,262ft) above the sea level, located in Antofagasta Region of northern Chile.
-An old mine road used to run to the top, but now much of it above 5,500m has been wiped out by landslides.
 For many years it was the highest driveable road in the world.